-St. Bonaventure University offers two unique nursing programs, one enabling registered nurses to earn their B.S. in Nursing, another allowing students to earn their RN and B.S. in a program offered jointly by St. Bonaventure and Jamestown Community College.
+St. Bonaventure University offers two unique and nationally accredited nursing programs, one enabling registered nurses to earn their B.S. in Nursing, another allowing students to earn their RN and B.S. in a program offered jointly by St. Bonaventure and Jamestown Community College.

 RN to B.S. in Nursing

 The RN to B.S. in Nursing program, completed in four semesters over two years, is an innovative way for registered nurses to earn a bachelor's degree.
-There is a growing demand for baccalaureate prepared nurses, and New York state now requires that future nurses graduating from associate degree or diploma nursing programs obtain a baccalaureate in nursing within 10 years of licensure.
+New York state requires future nurses graduating from associate degree or diploma nursing programs obtain a baccalaureate in nursing within 10 years of licensure.

-Our program features a hybrid approach to achieving this goal, offering students face-to-face and online/distance-education instruction.
+This program features a hybrid approach to achieving this goal, offering students face-to-face and online instruction.

 Learn more about the RN to B.S. in Nursing Program